Les Préludes: Recordings

 Many conductors remain more cautious here, or give priority to the "marziale" over the "animato", or prefer to temper Lisztian virtuosity in favour of more detailed architecture.
-Some begin the allegretto in a surprisingly slow tempo to maintain a margin of progression, like Paray in 1953, a « dry and uncompromising reading », giving the work the appearance of « a "relief" in the sculptural sense of the term ».
+Some begin the allegretto in a surprisingly slow tempo to maintain a margin of progression, like Paray in 1953, a "dry and uncompromising reading", giving the work the appearance of "a 'relief' in the sculptural sense of the term".

-Some even modify the score by ignoring almost all the indicated acceleration and tempo change between the allegretto and the allegro marziale animato, depriving the page of its sense of excitement, like Ančerl, in a version who seems to abandon any narrative aspect in favour of a study of timbre and architecture, « a probing [reading] focusing more on the work's purely musical values than on its implied rhetoric », especially appreciated for « the Czech musicians’ warm and round tones » and « the brass’ refusal to blow to the point of rasping ».
-Or Dorati, in a reading with clear lines, precise accents, and a cheerfull, dancing allegretto which curiously segues into a slower allegro marziale : an elegant version that some may have nevertheless judged « animated without great conviction ».
+Some even modify the score by ignoring almost all the indicated acceleration and tempo change between the allegretto and the allegro marziale animato, depriving the page of its sense of excitement, like Ančerl, in a version who seems to abandon any narrative aspect in favour of a study of timbre and architecture, "a probing [reading] focusing more on the work's purely musical values than on its implied rhetoric", especially appreciated for "the Czech musicians’ warm and round tones" and "the brass' refusal to blow to the point of rasping".
+Or Dorati, in a reading with clear lines, precise accents, and a cheerful, dancing allegretto which curiously segues into a slower allegro marziale : an elegant version that some may have nevertheless judged "animated without great conviction".
 This is also the option chosen by Neumann in studio in Leipzig, a version otherwise remarkable for its musicality and structural unity — but the conductor offers a much more lively, free and captivating reading in concert in Prague, at least in the first part of the work, while benefiting again from the suggestive colours of the Czech woodwinds.
-Or by Noseda, whose recording was however praised for his « clarity », « acuity » and absence of bombast.
+Or by Noseda, whose recording was however praised for his "clarity", "acuity" and absence of bombast.